RedCrewOS/open-qr-standard/profiles/core-profile.md

 ### Session Status Endpoint

-An API used to obtain information about a specific session that was previously claimed.
+An API used to obtain information about a specific session that was previously established by claiming an Offer.

 #### HTTP Method